 Subscribe for full access to ARD's profile

 ARD offers 5 products in the media and telecoms services industry.
-ARD's product portfolio comprises of broadcast television and radio and media and TV services.
+ARD's product portfolio comprises of media and TV services and broadcast television and radio.

 Subscribe for full access to ARD's products in full detail

 ARD's revenues were over $1B in 2024.
-Caretta Research has split ARD's revenue into 3 different product categories, the largest of which is linear (national channel groups).
+Caretta Research has split ARD's revenue into 4 different product categories, the largest of which is government-funded broadcasting.
 For full access to ARD's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to ARD's revenue in full detail

-Examples of ARD's suppliers include Avid, Deutsche Telekom Germany and Fincons Group.
+Examples of ARD's suppliers include Deutsche Telekom Germany, Fincons Group and Avid.

 Example Customers